Distributed Graph Neural Network Training: A Survey: GNN Batch Generation

 The above static cache strategies cannot be adaptive to various graph sampling workloads.
-Liu et al.~\cite{bgl_arxiv_2021} propose a dynamic cache mechanism that applies the FIFO policy by leveraging the distribution of vertex features.
+Liu et al.~\cite{bgl_nsdi23} propose a dynamic cache mechanism that applies the FIFO policy by leveraging the distribution of vertex features.
 To improve the cache hit ratio, they introduce proximity-aware ordering for a mini-batch generation.
 The order constrains the training vertex sequence in BFS order.
 To ensure model convergence, they introduce randomness to the BFS-based sequence by selecting a BFS sequence in a round-robin fashion and randomly shifting the BFS sequence.
 Yang et al.~\cite{gnnlab} propose a more robust cache approach, called a pre-sampling-based caching policy.
-Given a graph \emph{G}, a sampling algorithm \emph{A}, and a training set \emph{T}, it first executes $K$ sampling stages to collect statistics, then uses the statistics to identify the frequency (or hotness) of the data, finally caches the data with larger hotness.
-The pre-sampling-based caching policy considers all three factors that influence the data access frequency, and it is more robust than previous cache strategies for the various GNN workloads.
+Given a graph \emph{G}, a sampling algorithm \emph{A}, and a training set \emph{T}, it first executes $K$ sampling stages to collect statistics, then uses the statistics to identify the frequency (or hotness) of the data, finally caches the data with larger hotness. \blue{ Kayer et al.~\cite{salient++-mlsys23} adopt the same idea and propose an analysis-based cache policy that performs more accurate prediction on the data hotness.
+A propagation model is designed in the analysis method, and it iteratively propagates and calculates the sampled probability of each vertex given \emph{G}, \emph{A}, and \emph{T}.
+Both the pre-sampling-based and analysis-based caching policies consider all three factors that influence the data access frequency, and they are more robust than previous cache strategies for the various GNN workloads. }